What is does it mean to self-quarantine, self-isolate, self-monitor or self-observation?

 Admission and enrollment are separate.
 If COVID-19 impacts issuance of visas or entry into the U.S., we work with students to determine if updating to a later term is appropriate.
 We are aware of impacted countries but you can also let the admissions office know if you have more timely information.

 Will my financial aid be affected by the move to remote learning?

-Standard requirements for attendance and academic performance remain unchanged with the move to remote classes for the remainder of the 2020 winter term.
+A. Standard requirements for attendance and academic performance remain unchanged with the move to remote classes for the remainder of the 2020 winter term and through 2020 spring and summer terms.
 As with face-to-face instruction, it is important that you continue to participate in your classes.

 How can I get in touch with OFA outside of face-to-face counseling?

 Phone counseling is still available by calling 734-763-6600.
 Any future changes made to the phone counseling option will be posted on finaid.umich.edu.
 You may also reach us through email at email@example.com.
 Questions are typically answered within one business day.

 Is the financial aid office still available if I have a question or need assistance?